tarunaz/katacoda-scenarios/rhoar-vertx/03-create-quote-rest-endpoint.md

 * To write the response use response.end(content).
 * To create the JSON representation of an object, you can use the Json.encode method

+Copy the following to the matching `TODO` statement

 <pre class="file" data-filename="src/main/java/io/vertx/workshop/quote/RestQuoteAPIVerticle.java" data-target="insert" data-marker="//TODO: return quotes">
 String company = request.getParam("name");
 if (company == null) {